The Next Internet Millionaire: Reception

 Wired reviewer Adario Strange praised The Next Internet Millionaire for having a professional look, comparing it to a show on terrestrial television.
 Randi Zuckerberg criticized the show in The Daily Beast, writing that its primary failing was its host, Joel Comm, whom she called a "shameless self-promoter".

-Riley Duncan of TechCrunch said he was unsure about whether to praise or criticize the show.
+Duncan Riley of TechCrunch said he was unsure about whether to praise or criticize the show.
 He noted that the show is "slickly produced" and that parts of the experts' suggestions are "worth watching", specifically for people who want to do online marketing.
 He concluded, however, that The Next Internet Millionaire is just "a front for Joel Comm Inc." so that he can gain wider publicity, allowing him to increase sales of his e-books.